gmulhearn/anoncreds-on-ethereum/README.md

 # Implementation
 To accomplish VDR functionality for immutably storing anoncreds assets, the `AnoncredsRegistry` smart contract has two main features:
 * Storage and retrieval of arbitrary strings (resources), which are uniquely identified by a given `path` and authenticated `didIdentity` (Identity of the did:ethr DID.
 [See did:ethr spec](https://github.com/decentralized-identity/ethr-did-resolver/blob/master/doc/did-method-spec.md#relationship-to-erc1056))
-* Storage and (somewhat optimised) retrieval of [Revocation Status Lists](https://hyperledger.github.io/anoncreds-spec/#term:revocation-status-list) for revocation registries.
+* Storage and optimised retrieval of current (and historical) [Revocation Status Lists](https://hyperledger.github.io/anoncreds-spec/#term:revocation-status-list) for revocation registries.

 ## did:ethr Controller Authentication
 Both types of resources mentioned above are stored against the identity address of a `did:ethr`.
 The write operations within `AnoncredsRegistry` require that the message signer (ethereum transaction signer) is coming from the _DID controller_ of the `did:ethr` for which the resource is being written for.